Rachaad White: College career

-In his first season at Arizona State, White rushed for 420 yards with five touchdowns on 42 carries while also catching eight passes for 151 yards and one touchdown.
+White transferred to Arizona State University prior to the 2020 season.
+In his first season with the Sun Devils, White rushed for 420 yards with five touchdowns on 42 carries while also catching eight passes for 151 yards and one touchdown.
 He was the first Arizona State player to lead the team in both rushing and receiving yards since 1949.
-As a senior, White rushed for 1,000 yards and 15 touchdowns on 182 carries and caught 43 passes for 456 yards and one touchdown.
+As a senior, White rushed for 1,006 yards and 15 touchdowns on 182 carries and caught 43 passes for 456 yards and one touchdown.
 He had 28 carries for 202 rushing yards and three rushing touchdowns against USC on November 6.
 One week later, he had 32 carries for 184 rushing yards and two rushing touchdowns against Washington.

 College statistics

 Professional career

-White was drafted by the Tampa Bay Buccaneers in the third round (91st overall) of the 2022 NFL Draft.
+White was drafted by the Tampa Bay Buccaneers in the third round (91st overall) of the 2022 NFL draft.

 He made his NFL debut in Week 1 against the Dallas Cowboys.
 He scored his first NFL touchdown on a one-yard rush against the Kansas City Chiefs in Week 4.
-In Week 10, against the Seattle Seahawks, he had 22 carries for 105 rushing yards in the 21–16 victory.
-In a Week 13 matchup against the New Orleans Saints, quarterback Tom Brady threw a touchdown pass to White with three seconds remaining to complete a 13-point comeback and for White’s first professional touchdown reception.
+In Week 10, against the Seattle Seahawks, he got the start and had 22 carries for 105 rushing yards in the 21–16 victory.
+In a Week 13 matchup against the New Orleans Saints, quarterback Tom Brady threw a touchdown pass to White with three seconds remaining to complete a 13-point comeback and for White's first professional touchdown reception.
+Overall, White finished the 2022 season with 129 carries for 481 rushing yards and one rushing touchdown to go along with 50 receptions for 290 receiving yards and two receiving touchdowns.
+He appeared in all 17 games and started the last eight games of the regular season and the Buccaneers' playoff game.